dsmf/jxls_try_reproduce_NPE_ExpressionEvaluatorFactory/README.md

 	...
 19 common frames omitted
 ```

+Our current workaround in the real project is to package via maven-assembly-plugin instead.
+How this can be achieved is shown in the maven profile `build-server-jar--via-maven-assembly-plugin` in this demo.

+However, we would like to understand why the error occurs.
-Therefore we try to reproduce in a simple demo project here.
+Therefore, we try to reproduce the situation in this simple demo project here.

 ## Current status